njgit/App-Pipeline-Lite/README.md

 ===========
 The dispatch-basic dispatcher is mainly for demonstration and does not offer parallelisation.
-A dispatcher for Platform LSF wil be added soon (contact me if you want to use this right away) and other dispatchers targeted to other job management systems are on the todo.
+A dispatcher for Platform LSF wil be added soon (contact me if you want to use this right away) and other dispatchers targeted to various job management systems are on the todo.

 Further Documentation
 =====================